 Rabies is spread by the saliva of infected animals, most commonly through a bite or scratch.
 It can also be spread when saliva touches an open wound or the moist tissues of the mouth, nose or eyes.

 Animals can spread rabies even before they show symptoms.
 There is no cure for rabies once symptoms start.
 Rabies vaccine must be given as soon as possible, before symptoms appear.
-Once the symptoms of rabies start, it is nearly always fatal.
+Once the symptoms of rabies start, it is fatal.